 General Education

-Goals of General Education
+Goals Of General Education

 General education requirements apply to all associate degrees recognized by the Idaho State Board of Education (SBOE).
 A central component of SBOE policy is the requirement that a student working toward a degree must complete coursework in general education.
 The general education framework required by CWI for completion of the different types of degrees and certificates offered by the College is described in detail on the Degree and Certificate Requirements page.

 Specific general education courses may be required for the fulfillment of program requirements, whether in the general education or major requirement portion of the program.
 Students should refer to their specific degree or certificate requirements in the CWI catalog prior to registration or transfer to ensure appropriate course selection to fulfill program requirements.
-Prior to changing majors, students should consider the additional courses that may be required and must meet with their advisor to discuss what options would be most advantageous.
+Before changing majors, students should consider the additional courses that may be required and must meet with their advisor to discuss what options would be most advantageous.

 General education coursework is an integral part of the degree programs at CWI and is comprised of the following competency areas:

-Connecting with Ideas
+Connecting With Ideas

 First Semester Student Success Course